-□ No. If no, what is the year of the MRS or ACF pre-approved alternative methodology that the Lead Agency used?
-What was the reason for not using the most recent MRS or ACF pre-approved alternative methodology?
-Describe: Click or tap here to enter text.
+[ ] No. If no, what is the year of the MRS or ACF pre-approved alternative methodology that the Lead Agency used?
+What was the reason for not using the most recent MRS or

+ACF pre-approved alternative methodology?
+Describe:

 4.3.3 Tiered rates, differential rates, and add-ons